Jonahw21/CS-207-Final-Project/README.md

 *  **/img** - Contains images of the project and its wiring.

 # Requirements and Materials
+The basic version of this project requires :
+* An arduino Uno
+* 8 buttons or switches
+* 8 560ohm resistors
+* a speaker
+* 10k resistor if using a piezo speaker

+Attempts at the .wav playback will also require an SD card module and a non-piezo speaker The SD and TMRpcm libraries are used for .wav file playback

+## Build Details

 As seen above a 5v connection is attached to the common connection on the microswitch.
 The normally open connection is then directly attached to the input pin on the arduino and a resistor going to ground.
 This sends a high voltage to the arduino when the switch is closed by pressing the button.
 The button_test sketch in the testing folder can be used to test that your button has been properly wire and is working.